pyeventsourcing/eventsourcing/docs/topics/examples/aggregate8.rst

 Aggregate 8 - Pydantic mutable
 ==============================

-This example shows how to use Pydantic with the library's declarative syntax.
+This example shows how to use `Pydantic <https://pydantic.dev/docs/validation/latest/get-started>`_ with the library's :ref:`declarative syntax for mutable aggregates <Declarative syntax>`.

 Similar to :doc:`example 1  </topics/examples/aggregate1>`, aggregates are expressed
 using the library's declarative syntax.
 This is the most concise way of defining an